SACRAMENTO, Calif —

 Recovery rates are essential to show fewer people are spreading the virus and that all known cases are not placing a strain on the county’s hospital system, Kasirye said.

 For smaller counties, people with the coronavirus can be easier to track their progress with the disease.
-But for larger counties like Stanislaus (90% recovery rate), San Joaquin (70%), and Sacramento (81%) counties, tracking individual cases can be difficult with the continually growing number of people testing positive and the severity of the disease varies from person-to-person, Kasirye said.
+But for larger counties like Stanislaus (90% recovery rate), San Joaquin (91%), and Sacramento (77%) counties, tracking individual cases can be difficult with the continually growing number of people testing positive and how the disease affects people differently, Kasirye said.

 Kasirye added recovery rates are subject to change as counties test more people, more people recover, and more people die.